 The Loss Prevention Symposium (LPS) is one of several parallel symposia that comprise the Global Congress on Process Safety (GCPS).
 The purpose of the LPS conference is to present technological advances in process safety, explosion prevention, fire protection and lessons learned from incident investigations.
 LPS focuses on process safety technology – new developments, cutting-edge solutions, and innovative/novel approaches to hazard identification and risk assessment/management.

-Encouraged topics for this conference include, but are not limited to:
+Encouraged Topics for this conference include, but not limited to:

 - Facility Siting, Consequence Analysis, and Risk Assessment